tc39/proposal-cancelable-promises/Cancel Tokens.md

 cancel();
 ```

+The `cancel()` function accepts as an argument an optional message, which will be converted to a string.
+This is used to construct a `Cancel` instance stored by the cancel token, which the consumer can later access (see below).

 #### Example

 A more serious example of this in action is the following, where we assume various Fetch-related APIs have been modified to accept a cancel token as an option: